How to choose a carpet

 Synthetic materials such as polypropylene and nylon are cheaper, more stain resistant and less prone to mould and mildew.
 But they’ll also wear out more quickly.

-Natural fibres such as wool and sisal can be pricey and are more prone to staining, but the fibres are resilient so they’ll last longer.
+Natural fibres, such as wool and sisal, can be pricey, are more prone to staining and can attract insects, but the fibres are resilient so they’ll last longer.

 Here’s how the different materials compare:

 This synthetic is a good choice if you’re on a budget, as it’s generally cheap.
 It feels soft to the touch and is stain resistant.
 But it attracts oil, so any oil-based stains on these carpets will be tough to remove.

 Popular because it looks and feels most like wool, polyester is usually used as part of a blend with real wool.
 Like other synthetics, its stain resistance is a major benefit.
 It’s sometimes made from recycled plastic bottles, so can be an eco-friendly option.